tronikos/esphome-magnetometer-water-gas-meter/README.md

 - ESP8266 or ESP32 with power adapter
   - I placed mine inside the garage
+  - For high flow meters ESP32 is preferred because it's faster
 - QMC5883L
   - I placed mine in the water meter box 20ft away from the garage
 - Ethernet cable